devpatelio/devpatelio/README.md

  <tr style="border: none;" >
     <td width=50% style="border: none;"><img style="float: left;" src="https://cdn-images-1.medium.com/max/1600/1*NUBEAcp-1fj9tRwQoCzlXQ.png"></td>
   <td width=50% style="border: 0px;"> <div width=50%; style="float: left; border: none;">
-    <h1 align=left width=50%;> I'm on a journey to redefine what it means to live in our world. </h1>
+    <h1 align=left width=50%;> I'm on a journey to redefine what it means to be human. </h1>
-    <p align=left width=50%;> Yes, a bit cringe.
-Or a bit odd.
-But looking at the way we've progressed as humans, the idea of expansion and unity has always been a motivating factor for all aspects of life, especially innovation and science. <br> <br> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book. <br> <br> It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum. <br><br>
+    <p align=left width=50%;> If I could sum up my love for biotech, it would be considered almost poetic with a bit of philosophical substance.
+I mean, think about it.
+Humanity’s biggest questions about the nature of life, our origin, and the meaning of humanity is all fundamentally a derivation of some key biological concept.
+I'm looking to answer these questions by working on key initiatives that <strong>bridge platforms and ecosystems</strong> with biological engineering. <br> <br> In doing so, I hope to connect with more people on my journey who are passionate about the work I do.
+Right now, I'm working on 2 main ideas: 1) an siRNA rapid engineering system that has the ability to expedite target validation & 2) an mRNA folding optimizer using reinforcement learning to increase the immunogenicity of traditional therapeutics. <br><br> I love music 🎵, learning about emerging tech 🛠️ [curious about web3 and neurogenetics], and going for long bike rides 🚲!

+   <h5> Let's do something <i> de novo </i> </h5>
    <pre>  🔬 Biotech |  🤖 Machine Learning  |  🧰 Building </pre>

 </p>